davatorium/rofi/doc/rofi-theme.5.markdown

 * `element-index`: A textbox widget that shows the shortcut keybinding number.

-A child added with another name is seen as a `box`, this can be used to tweak how an entry looks to expand to available space.
+A child added with another name is seen as a `box`, this can be used to tweak how an entry looks when it expands to available space.
+This can be useful if there are multiple columns and on filtering the remaining columns should appear centered with a fixed width.

 #### listview text highlight